bchareyre/yade-mpi/doc/sphinx/user.rst

 Saving python variables
 ------------------------

 Python variable lifetime is limited; in particular, if you save simulation, variables will be lost after reloading.
 Yade provides limited support for data persistence for this reason (internally, it uses special values of ``O.tags``).
-The functions in question are :yref:`yade.saveVars` and :yref:`yade.loadVars`.
+The functions in question are :yref:`saveVars<yade.utils.saveVars>` and :yref:`loadVars<yade.utils.loadVars>`.

-:yref:`yade.saveVars` takes dictionary (variable names and their values) and a *mark* (identification string for the variable set); it saves the dictionary inside the simulation.
-These variables can be re-created (after the simulation was loaded from a XML file, for instance) in the ``yade.params.``\ *mark* namespace by calling :yref:`yade.loadVars` with the same identification *mark*:
+:yref:`saveVars<yade.utils.saveVars>` takes dictionary (variable names and their values) and a *mark* (identification string for the variable set); it saves the dictionary inside the simulation.
+These variables can be re-created (after the simulation was loaded from a XML file, for instance) in the ``yade.params.``\ *mark* namespace by calling :yref:`loadVars<yade.utils.loadVars>` with the same identification *mark*:

 .. ipython::